wkerneck/CaseStudy/README.md

 ## 49         NGA      39 Lower middle income
 ```

-Look at the "lower Middle Income" entries and see which ones exist below the 38th GDP ranking. <strong>4 countries exist below the 38th GDP Ranking.</strong>
+Look at the "Lower Middle Income" entries and see which ones exist below the 38th GDP ranking. <strong>4 countries exist below the 38th GDP Ranking.</strong>

 ```r